damonallison/java-examples/README.md

 * Advanced I/O : netty or pipeline based I/O. How does Netty's pipeline compare to concatenating streams into a pipeline?
 * How does try-with-resources work behind the scenes?
 Does the compiler insert `.Close` into a generated `finally` block?

+##### Questions #####

+* Hotspot : what optimizations does the HotSpot JVM provide?
+* Performance : how does Java perform in real world usage when compared to compiled languages like C, Swift, or Go?
+* Are all the packaging tools (Java Web Start, Java Plug-In) and UI tools (Swing, JavaFX, and Java2D) obsolete?
+  Why would I **ever** want to write a UI in java?
+All java should be server side or backend, cross platform code wherever necessary.

 ###### Language ######